tianocore/edk2-pytool-extensions/docs/usability/environment_variables.md

 calling `stuart_update` and make it far easier to switch between multiple branches or scopes where dependencies may change.

+## EDK_BUILD_CMD

+If present, the absolute path to an application to use for the edk build process will be invoked instead of `build`.
+This is primarily used to allow a tool to wrap around `build`.

+## EDK_BUILD_PARAMS

+If present, these parameters will be passed to the build command.
+This is primarily used to pair wrapper-specific parameters with the wrapper passed in `EDK_BUILD_CMD`.

 For more info, see [the External Dependencies docs](using_extdep.md).